-The best hot brushes if you can't stretch to an Airwrap – tested and reviewed by our experts
+The best Dyson Airwrap alternatives – reviewed by our experts

-For those who can't stretch to the price of a Dyson Airwrap, the best hot brushes can achieve similar results to some of the attachments, creating smooth, salon-worthy hair with one multi-functional tool at a lower price point.
+For those who can't stretch to the price of the real deal, the best Dyson Airwrap alternatives can achieve similar results to some of the attachments.
+Think smooth, salon-worthy hair with one multi-functional tool at a lower price point.

 Don't get us wrong, we love the Dyson Airwrap at woman&home.
 Its revolutionary technology changed the way consumers can style their hair – but this is reflected in its near-£480 price tag (the Dyson Airstrait is similarly priced).
 "The Airwrap has become one of the most sought-after hair tools of our generation," says pro hairdresser and JOICO ambassador Gill Berry.
 "It made a significant impact on the world of hair styling and has become essential within [some] homes across the UK.
 However, with a high price point, many often look for alternatives."

-Brands like Revlon, Remington and Babyliss, all offer alternatives that are often priced below the £100 mark.
-(If you want to see a head-to-head comparison of one of the market's leading models, our Shark Flexstyle vs Dyson Airwrap offers an in-depth analysis.)
-Here, I've reviewed what I deem the best hot brushes that could be described as Dyson Airwrap "dupes", sharing with you those whose results came as close as possible to the real deal during the testing process.
-So, if you can't part with nearly £500 for a hair tool, read on for everything I've learnt about the lower-priced hot brushes on the market.
+Brands like Revlon, Remington and Babyliss all offer alternative tools that are often priced below the £100 mark.
+(If you want to see a head-to-head comparison of the leading multi-stylers, our Shark Flexstyle vs Dyson Airwrap offers an in-depth analysis.)
+Here, we've reviewed what I deem the best Dyson Airwrap alternatives, sharing which results came as close as possible to the real deal during the testing process.
+So if you can't spend close to £500 on a hair tool, read on for our in-depth guide to lower-priced hot brushes.

 Best hot brush deals